duckietown/duckietown-lx/braitenberg/README.md

 # Instructions

+## Phase 1: walkthrough of notebooks

 Run

-    dts exercises notebooks
+    dts exercises lab

-Go inside and read and work through the following notebooks (in sequence):
+Go inside and open the notebook `solution/braitenberg01`.

-- `braitenberg01`
-- `braitenberg02`
-- `braitenberg03`
+Work through the notebooks in sequence.

-In those notebooks you need to fill out some functions that will create your agent.
+The notebooks guide you to fill out some functions in `solution/preprocessing.py` and `solution/connections.py`.

+They will also indicate the use of other tools.

+## Phase 2: experiment in finding connections, modifying the agent

+In this phase you have to experiment with the rest of the agent.

+The skeleton is in `solution/agent.py`.
+Read through and see how it uses the things you defined in the other Python files.

+Feel free to change anything.

+### 💻 Testing in simulation

+To test in simulation, use the command

+    $ dts exercises test --sim

+There will be two URLs popping up to open in your browser: one is the direct view of the experiment.
+The other is VNC and not useful for this exercise.

+### 🚙 Testing on the robot

-You can test your agent using these modalities:
+You can test your agent on the robot using:

-1. 💻 `dts exercises test --sim` -- tries the agent in simulation.
+    dts exercises test --duckiebot_name YOUR_DUCKIEBOT

+If you remember the video lecture, this is the modality "everything runs on the robot".

+You can also test using

-2. 🚙 `dts exercises test --duckiebot_name DUCKIEBOT` -- tries the agent on your robot.
+    dts exercises test --duckiebot_name YOUR_DUCKIEBOT  --local

-3. 🚙 `dts exercises test --local --duckiebot_name DUCKIEBOT` -- tries the agent on your robot but running on the laptop.
+This is the modality "drivers running on the robot, agent runs on the laptop."

-For additional information on how to navigate the `dt-exercises` infrastructure you can watch [this tutorial](https://docs.duckietown.org/daffy/opmanual_duckiebot/out/running_exercies.html).
+[comment]: <> (For additional information on how to navigate the `dt-exercises` infrastructure you can watch [this tutorial]&#40;https://docs.duckietown.org/daffy/opmanual_duckiebot/out/running_exercies.html&#41;.)

-You can the evaluate your work using

-    dts challenges evaluate
+## Phase 3: make a submission

 At the end, to submit your homework, you should submit your agent using

     dts challenges submit

 The robot should travel at least an average of 2 meters without hitting any duckie.

+(Note: we might change the target to make it easier if we see it is too hard in the following days.
+Please understand that there are many

+### Happy life all together in harmony

+We run the cloud evaluation service based on limited resources from our universities and sponsorships.
+To avoid a denial-of-service-by-many-exercises-submissions attack, we implemented a priority queue: the more submissions you send, the lower priority you have and it will take more time to do them.
+This is fair in the sense that, if you have never submitted, you are on top of the queue.
+However, we try to evaluate all submissions.

+We hope this works and we don't need more stringent policies.

+You can help us in the following ways.

+### Retire obsolete submissions

+Note that you can "retire" submissions.

+If you do this:

+    dts challenges submit --retire-same-label

+then the old submission to the challenge will be related.

+There is also a command `dts challenges retire`.

+Finally, you can do this on the website.

+### Do local evaluations

+We suggest you evaluate your work using the command

+    dts challenges evaluate

+This should take a few minutes.
+This is not supposed to be an interactive process: just let it run, and when you return, you will find the output in a folder, including videos, and trajectories, and all the statistics you find on the website.